Enforcement of the Yale Community Compact:

 Student Community Compact Review Committee and Process

-The CRC may issue the student an administrative warning; require additional counseling on the importance of the commitments to the health and safety of the student or other community members; deny the student participation in on-campus and in-person activities including classroom instruction and extracurricular activities; and rescind the student’s permission to be on campus.
-In such case, non-residential students will no longer have access to campus buildings and residential students will have forty-eight hours to vacate their rooms.
-There is no appeal from a CRC decision.
+The CRC may issue the student an administrative warning; require additional counseling on the importance of the commitments to the health and safety of the student or other community members; deny the student participation in on-campus and in-person activities; and prohibit the student from continuing to participate in the Summer 2022, Fall 2022, or Spring 2023 semesters by placing the student on a public health withdrawal or leave of absence.

 In the event the CRC imposes a public health withdrawal or leave of absence, students will no longer have access to campus buildings; residential students will have forty-eight hours to vacate their rooms and will retain limited campus access in that time.
 Within 24 hours after a decision of the CRC to place the student on a public health withdrawal or leave of absence, the student may appeal the decision by submitting a written statement to the CRC.
 The CRC will forward the appeal to the dean or the dean’s designee of the student’s school.
 The dean’s decision will be final.

 Except in cases where the CRC decision is to place a student on a public health withdrawal or leave of absence, there is no appeal from a CRC decision.